rodriguezgloria/DH110/Assignment04.md

-# Assignment 4 - Contextual Inquiry
+# Assignment 4 - Persona + Scenerio
 ## by Gloria Rodriguez for Digital Humanities 110 (Spring 2021)

 ### Purpose of UX Storytelling